sebestindragos/eventd.js/README.md

 # Instalation

-Install the library using `npm install eventd`.
+Install the library using `npm install eventd.js`.

 # Tutorial